voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/valid-annotation-format

 Description: Validates that all traceability annotations (`@story`, `@req`) follow the correct JSDoc or inline comment format.
-When run with `--fix`, the rule can automatically correct simple `@story` path suffix issues by appending or normalizing the `.story.md` suffix when it is safe and unambiguous to do so, in line with Story 008.0.
-More advanced behaviors—such as custom path normalization templates or fine-grained toggles to selectively enable/disable auto-fix for specific annotations—are not yet supported.
+When run with `--fix`, the rule can automatically correct simple `@story` path suffix issues by adding `.md` when the path ends with `.story`, adding `.story.md` when the base path has no extension or only `.md`, and skipping paths that include `..` or other ambiguous cases, in line with Story 008.0; more advanced path normalization strategies and selective toggles to enable or disable specific auto-fix behaviors are not yet implemented.

 Options: None
 Default Severity: `error`